pdfinn/gamera/README.md

 repository contains the beginnings of an experimental implementation written in the Plan 9 style.
 It is **not** a complete browser yet.

+## Coding Conventions

+Gammera follows the Plan 9 philosophy of composing small programs that cooperate through simple interfaces.
+Keep global state to a minimum and pass data explicitly between functions.
+Use the core Plan 9 libraries (`libc`, `libdraw`, `libthread`) to remain portable between native Plan 9 and plan9port.
+Avoid adding heavy external dependencies.

 ## Building on Plan 9

 Plan 9 uses the `mk` build tool.
 From a Plan 9 environment you can run: